Singular Perturbation-based Large-Signal Order Reduction of Microgrids for Stability and Accuracy Synthesis with Control: Improved LSOR by Embedding Stability and Accuracy Assessment Theorem

 \section{Improved LSOR by Embedding Stability and Accuracy Assessment Theorem}

-This section will derive a globally effective ROM.
-Firstly, we first present the SPM-based LSOR approach.
-Then section \ref{C2.B} presents our main work as a stability and accuracy assessment theorem.
+In this section, we propose an improved LSOR method together with stability and accuracy assessment synthesis.
+Firstly, we briefly present the SPT-based LSOR approach.
+Then a novel large-signal stability and accuracy assessment theorem with consideration of external control input is proposed.
 Finally, we improve the LSOR algorithm by embedding the stability and accuracy assessment theorem, so that it can guarantee the accuracy of derived ROM and efficiently evaluate the stability of original models.
+The proposed LSOR strategy is essentially generic and is suitable for the above MG model introduced in Section \ref{C3}.